Or, How to Love God and How not to Love God

 (Deuteronomy 6:5)

 I want to do this.
 I want to love God with all of my heart, all of my soul, with all of my might.
-I have met other people that say they want to do the same.
-But, we will read below, that to love God is to keep his word.
-And a lot of these people that say they want to love God also follow philosophies, traditions of men and other elements of the world.
-We can’t do those things and say we are loving God when we do them.
+I have met other people who say they want to do the same.
+But, we will read below that to love God is to keep his word.
+And a lot of these people who say they want to love God also follow philosophies, traditions of men, and other elements of the world.
+We can’t do those things and say we are loving God while doing them.

 If you love God, you will keep his word.
 As little children, we must know we can’t figure out God.
 We can only go by the truths that he reveals to us.

 God revealed things through his son, Jesus Christ.
-Anything that Jesus did or said he got from the Father.
+Everything Jesus did or said, he received from the Father.

 Jesus therefore answered them, “Most certainly, I tell you, the Son can do nothing of himself, but what he sees the Father doing.
 For whatever things he does, these the Son also does likewise.